-Making homemade breakfast rolls are a tradition in our family.
 Every holiday, I make a variety for everyone to start the day off on a positive and exciting note.
-Blueberry Lemon Sweet Rolls are one of my favorites to make for Thanksgiving because of the tart flavors.
-When I am spending the day with family, the flavors of blueberry and lemon remind me of my childhood and the blueberry lemon muffins that we would eat during the holidays.
-These flavors are a classic combination and a great way to make new memories with the family.
+Blueberry Lemon Sweet Rolls are one of my favorites to make at breakfast and brunch because of the tart flavors.

 To make the Blueberry Lemon Sweet Rolls, get the dough mixed, kneaded, and let it rise.
 Then it is time to assemble!

 Roll out the dough until it is approximately 15 x 9 inches.
 Make your filling by mixing the cream cheese, butter, and lemon zest.
 Mix to combine.
 Spread it out over the dough.

 Then take the jam and spread it across the cream cheese mixture.
 You can use more to taste if you wish.